varunrao/predictive-maintenance-workshop/index.md

 ## Overall architecture

-The steps below outline the process of building your own recommendation model, improving it, and then cleaning up all of your resources to prevent any unwanted charges.
+The steps below outline the process of building your own predictive maintenance model, enhancing it with root cause analysis, and then cleaning up all of your resources.
 To get started executing these follow the steps in the next section.

 ### Activity 1